cawfree/supporting-material/2020-XX-XX_ReactGlobalSummit_XX/README.md

 }
 ```

 This approach works too.
 But it's slightly overkill.
-It's difficult to interpret what's actually going on, plus you waste a render just trying to decide on what to import, since `useEffect` gets called and then you update the state, triggering a re-render.
+It's difficult to interpret what's actually going on, what your dependencies are _and_ you waste a render just trying to decide on what to import, since `useEffect` gets called and then you update the state, triggering a re-render.
+Generally speaking, this approach should be avoided.

 ### The bundlers have fundamental differences.